Information, terms and conditions (Effective May 2017)

 The maximum luggage allowance for guests boarding our ships is 90kg per guest, however, airlines also impose their own luggage allowance, with which you must also comply, and this is usually less than the cruise allowance.
 There are always restrictions on the amount, size and weight of the luggage you may take on any flight, in particular where we are using non-scheduled services.
 We strongly recommend that you check with your airline directly for confirmation of your baggage allowance as allowances vary by airline and excess luggage fees may apply.
 In some instances baggage allowances can be limited to as little as 15kg.
 All luggage allowances are subject to variation by the airline concerned and you may be charged additional costs by the airline for excess luggage.

 For your protection once onboard, all valuable and important items should be deposited with the Guest Relations Desk or, where available, in your stateroom mini-safe.
 You are also strongly advised to take out appropriate and adequate insurance to protect such items.
 We cannot accept any responsibility or liability for any valuable or important items which are not deposited with the Guest Relations Desk for safekeeping.
-For items which are so deposited, the most we may be liable to pay you if any item(s) is lost or damaged (for any reason) whilst in our care is NZ$1,900 per guest, per cruise.
+PLEASE NOTE: for items which are so deposited, our limit of liability to you if any item(s) is lost or damaged (for any reason) whilst in our care is NZ$1,900 per guest, per cruise.

 You must not pack in any luggage or bring onboard any item specified as dangerous or illegal (e.g. guns, explosives, drugs, animals, flammable items, etc.).
-Power boards cannot be brought onboard.
-In addition, we may specify other items which you must not bring with you and may also refuse to allow you to take onboard any item which we consider to be inappropriate.
+Power boards, irons, candles, electrical transformers and drones cannot be brought onboard.
+To obtain a full list of prohibited items, please contact our call centre In addition, we may specify other items which you must not bring with you and may also refuse to allow you to take onboard any item which we consider to be inappropriate.
 If we or the Master of the ship have reason to believe that any cabin may contain any item or substance which should not have been brought onboard, the Master or an authorised Officer has the right to enter and search the cabin concerned and seize any such item or substance.
 Special Notice: Due to the new enhanced airport security measures, please ensure that any sharp items, including but not limited to scissors, razor blades, nail clippers, tweezers and knitting needles, are packed in your check-in luggage and not in your hand luggage.

 34. Lost, delayed or damaged property